Fish Oil May Offer Relief for Seniors with Depression

 At the end of the study, depression scores improved by 25% in the fish oil group compared with the placebo group.
 Side effects were minimal, mostly gastrointestinal in nature (including burping, reflux, and diarrhea), and were similar between the groups.

 “The effect of omega-3 fatty acids on depression was demonstrated more clearly when only evaluating the participants who did not take antidepressants,” explained the study’s lead author, Yaser Tajalizadekhoob, MD, of the Tehran University of Medical Sciences.
-Since many elders take antidepressant medications, Dr. Tajalizadekhoob suggested that future studies focus on the effects of combination therapy using omega-3 fatty acids and antidepressants.
+Since many seniors take antidepressant medications, Dr. Tajalizadekhoob suggested that future studies focus on the effects of combination therapy using omega-3 fatty acids and antidepressants.

 Dealing with depression